bchadfield/csw-website/help/duplicate-content.markdown

 Duplicating content is an easy way to copy a content item.

-Only admins and editors are able to duplicate content.
+Only admins are able to duplicate content.

 To duplicate a content item: